AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

   Understanding how models fit the data, even when models reflect poor performance, can provide useful insights.

 - **Diverse Conclusions:**
-  Different models often lead to different conclusions; **BW** encourages practitioners to explore and understand these variations.
+  Different models often lead to different conclusions; A Bayesian Workflow encourages practitioners to explore and understand these variations.

 ---

 ## The Big Picture

-### ToDo: Include Diagram
+% ### ToDo: Include Diagram

 ### Integrating Statistical Innovations
 Many statistical methodologies began as informal techniques or "hacks" and have since been formalized within Bayesian frameworks in recent years.
 Key examples include: